WYChina/GitFold/README.txt

-This is a test file.
+This is a test Gitfile.
 now I am editting.
+and add another line.